WiIIiam278/Velocitab/docs/Placeholders-Replacements.md

 ## Configuring

-Placeholder replacements are configured in the `placeholder_replaments` section of the every Tab Group.
+Placeholder replacements are configured in the `placeholder_replacements` section of the every Tab Group.
 You can specify a list of replacements for a placeholder, and the replacements will be applied in the order they are listed.

 The replacements are specified as a list of objects with two properties: `placeholder` and `replacement`.